Excellent

 Weight loss injections, like Wegovy and Ozempic, continue to make waves as an effective weight loss management solution.
 They suppress your appetite and reduce hunger.

-To get weight loss injections, you need to make an appointment with your physician in-office or online telehealth to get an assessment and prescription.
+To get weight loss injections, you need to make an appointment with your physician in-office or online telehealth to get an assessment and prescription drugs.

 What are weight loss injections?

-Weight loss injections are a way to take medications that help with weight loss.
+Weight loss injections are medications that help you lose excess weight.
 They come as pre-filled injection pens that you administer yourself.
-Your physician instructs you on how to properly use them at home.
+Your provider instructs you on how to properly use them at home.
 You start with a small dosage, which gradually increases until you reach a maintenance dose.

 These weight loss injections help you lose weight by reducing your appetite.
-The most popular, Wegovy and Ozempic are branded versions of semaglutide that mimics a natural hormone called glucagon-like peptide-1 (GLP-1) and are known as GLP-1 agonists.
+The most popular, Wegovy and Ozempic, are branded versions of semaglutide.
+Both mimic a natural hormone called glucagon-like peptide-1 (GLP-1) and are known as GLP-1 receptor agonists.

 GLP-1 lowers blood sugar, controls your hunger, slows down your digestion, and delays the stomach-emptying process.
 When you feel full longer, you eat less.
 Over time, your reduced appetite and calorie intake result in fat loss.

-Weight loss injections are not stand-alone solutions to weight loss and are prescribed as part of a medical weight loss program alongside a healthy lifestyle consisting of a balanced diet and regular exercise.
+GLP-1 weight loss injections are not stand-alone solutions to weight loss and are prescribed as part of a medical weight loss program alongside a healthy lifestyle consisting of a balanced diet and regular physical activity.

 What are the available weight loss injections?

-There are a handful of weight loss injections approved or used off-label (used for a purpose other than what the FDA has approved them for) for weight loss in the U.S. today.
-There are also several injectable weight loss medications currently undergoing clinical studies, some in the U.S., some overseas.
+There are a handful of weight loss injections approved or used off-label (for a purpose other than what the U.S. Food and Drug Administration [FDA] approved them) for weight loss in America today.
+There are also several injectable weight loss drugs currently undergoing clinical trials, some in the U.S., some overseas.
 If the studies work, the FDA may or may not approve the medications.

 FDA-approved injectable medications for weight loss include Wegovy, Saxenda, and Zepbound.